 Best 3 Boutique Hotels in Copenhagen

-- Hotel SP34 Located centrally in Copenhagen, not far from Tivoli.
-I have toured this hotel inside-out, and can highly recommend it for its quality and amenities provided.
+Hotel SP34 is located centrally in Copenhagen, not far from Tivoli.
+I stay here in September and can highly recommend it.

 Top 3 Luxury Hotels in Copenhagen

-- Hotel SCT Thomas Standard fair budget hotel, highly maintained, and free breakfast.
+Hotel SCT Thomas is a fair-budget hotel, highly maintained, and has free breakfast.
 Stay here for the Vesterbro neighborhood.

 If you have more time in Europe and are looking for another city to visit, check out Amsterdam!